The Astronaut (2025 film): Plot

-The next morning, William arrives with the scientists, and they conduct another round of medical tests.
+The next morning, William arrives with the scientists and they conduct another round of medical tests.
 Afterward, Mark and Izzy also arrive to visit.
 Sam privately speaks to Mark about the black creatures and reveals the true purpose of her mission: to oversee the transmission of a message intended for extraterrestrial life.
 Sam now believes that something detected the message and has followed her back to Earth.
 While walking around the property, the family is suddenly attacked by a swarm of insects that forces them back to the house.
 The massive cloud of bugs covers the building, blacking out the windows, only to die en masse moments later.

 Sam discovers more bruising forming all over her body as her condition continues to worsen.
 Again, at night, the power is cut and the alarms indicate a breach.
 Sam retreats to the bunker, only to trip and discover that her body is covered in a placenta-like material.
 She checks the monitors to learn that there are three creatures already inside the house.
 When the creatures enter the bunker, Sam flees through the air ducts and into the woods, where the creatures confront her.
 Through telepathy, they reveal to her that they are her real family and Sam is actually an alien like them.
 Her hallucinations were memories of when they were being pursued by government authorities after their ship crashed in the Mojave Desert years earlier.
 Sam was separated from her family and took on the guise of a little human girl, whom William assumed to have saved, and this disguise is starting to wear off.
 Mark and Izzy arrive shortly after they receive a phone call.
 William confronts them, revealing that Sam's mission was actually devised to lure in the other aliens that landed years ago, so they can be captured by the government.
-Before William can take Sam into custody, Mark knocks him out.
+William informs his team of soldiers about his position but before he can take Sam into custody, Mark knocks him out.

 Sam's body fully deteriorates, revealing her true alien form to Mark and Izzy.
-Accepting that her human life is over, Sam says goodbye to her family before boarding a spaceship with her true family to evade the converging government authorities.
-William, Mark and Izzy watch as the ship leaves the house and flies into the night sky.
+Accepting that her human life is over, Sam says goodbye to her Earth family before boarding a spaceship with her true family to evade the converging soldiers.
+William, Mark, Izzy and William's soldiers watch as the huge ship leaves the house and flies into the night sky.